 2. What are the weight limits for an Icelandic horse?

 We get it.
-You want to bring your friend riding in Iceland – but your worried whether the vertically challenged Icelandic horses (never, ever, to be called ponies) can handle carrying them in the saddle.
-You have probably heard from Icelandic lovers, that these gutsy lightweights have carried full size Vikings for centuries.
+You want to bring your friend horse riding in Reykjavik – but you’re worried whether the vertically challenged Icelandic horses (never, ever, to be called ponies) can handle carrying them in the saddle.
+You have probably heard from Icelandic lovers, that these gutsy lightweights have carried full-sized Vikings for centuries.

-But, perhaps you have heard the old military saying that horses should only carry 20% of their weight, and want to know if this is the case with Icelandic’s?
+But, perhaps you have heard the old military saying that horses should only carry 20% of their weight, and want to know if this is the case with Iceland horseback riding?